Anatomy & Background

 Medications to consider

-Your physician may recommend several medication options individually or in combination to reduce the pain, inflammation and muscle spasms that may be associated with sciatic nerve irritation.
+Our pain relief doctors and sciatica treatment specialists of pain management clinics of New Jersey may recommend several medication options individually or in combination to reduce the pain, inflammation and muscle spasms that may be associated with sciatic nerve irritation.

 - Over the counter medications for mild to moderate pain.